Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 ## Running Regolith

 To run regolith, open up a terminal and type `regolith run`.
-This will run the default profile (dev) from `config.json`.
+This will run the default profile (default) from `config.json`.
 When you run this command, Regolith will copy/paste your addon into the `development` folders inside of `com.mojang`.
 If you navigate there, you should be able to see your pack folders, with a name like `project_name_bp`, and `project_name_rp`.

 {: .notice--warning}
 Every time you want to update your addon, re-run this command.

-Later on, you can experiment with creating multiple [profiles](/regolith/docs/profiles) -for example, one for `dev` and one for `packaging`.
+Later on, you can experiment with creating multiple [profiles](/regolith/docs/profiles) -for example, one for `default` and one for `packaging`.

 ## Adding your first Filter